frc-web-components/frc-web-components/docs/plugins.rst

     [selector: string]: ElementConfig
   });

 A **selector** is any valid CSS selector.
-Most of the time these are the element tag names, but they can also be more specific, such selectors that match elements with classes and attributes.
+Most of the time these are the element tag names, but they can also be more specific, such as selectors that match elements with classes and attributes.
 For example take the following HTML and element configs added to the dashboard:

 .. code:: html